-At first, networking can be a scary thing to think about.
-Questions surrounding who, where, how, and when should I network start to come into play.
-Many times you will find yourself in networking situations; the only difference from a normal conversation is slowly switching the topic to one that is career related.
-Here are some tips to network better:
+To those unfamiliar with networking, it can be a scary thing to think about at first.
+Questions surrounding who, where, how, and when should I network come into play.
+Many times, you will find yourself in networking situations and realize the only difference from a normal conversation is the discussion of career-related topics.
+(And then you’ll realize too that networking isn’t that bad).

 Things to be mindful of:

 - Smile at people.
 This will increase your approachability and make people want to talk to you.

 - Realize that opportunities for networking are everywhere and that anyone can be a potential contact.
 You can eventually ask anyone what their name is and where they work.

 - Don’t apologize for asking for the occasional help or starting a new conversation with someone new.